 June 20, 2016: The United Kingdom reports its first locally transmitted Zika virus.
 France reports the first case of congenital syndrome in French Guinea.

-July 15, 2016: The CDC reports the first case of female to male sexual transmission of Zika, which is the first time transmission from female to male has been observed.
+July 15, 2016: The CDC reports the first case of female to male sexual transmission of the virus, which is the first time transmission from female to male has been observed.
 They advised against unprotected sex for the duration of the pregnancy.

 July 26, 2016: Inovia and Geneone start trials for a vaccine.